Emergency Orthodontic Care

 What can help me sleep with tooth pain?

-If you are experiencing tooth pain that is interrupting your sleep schedule there are ways to help soothe the pain.
-Using an OTC pain medication is a common way patients make their tooth pain go away.
-Also sleeping with your head elevated on a pillow will change your blood flow to stop pain.
-Using an ice pack before going to sleep is a good way to reduce any swelling and soothe pains.
+If you are experiencing tooth pain that is interrupting your sleep schedule, there are ways to help soothe the pain.
+It’s common for patients to use an OTC pain medication to make their tooth pain go away.
+Also, sleeping with your head on a pillow will change your blood flow to stop pain.
+An ice pack before sleep is an excellent way to reduce swelling and soothe pains.
+Place the ice pack on the cheek closest to your tooth pain in 15-minute increments.

 Emergency Orthodontic Care in Flower Mound, TX

-While orthodontic emergencies are rare, it is important to have a plan in place if you are ever faced with one.
+While orthodontic emergencies are rare, it is important to have a plan if you ever face one.
 Dr. Sankey and our team at Flower Mound Orthodontics are equipped with the tools and solutions you need to alleviate your symptoms.
 Dr. Sankey treats dental emergencies as one of the orthodontic services he offers.

-Our goal is to make your orthodontic treatment as comfortable and effective as possible.
-If you are in need of emergency orthodontic care, be sure to contact our office as soon as possible.
-Please call 972.539.4747 for referral to after-hours on-call service.
+We aim to make your orthodontic treatment as comfortable and effective as possible.
+If you need emergency orthodontic care, contact our office immediately.
+Please call 972.539.4747 for a referral to after-hours on-call service.